cswinter/hyperstate/README.md

 ## Quick start guide

-All you need to do to use HyperState is to create a (nested) dataclass for your hyperparameters:
+All you need to use HyperState is a (nested) dataclass for your hyperparameters:

 ```python
 from dataclasses import dataclass